sercankulcu/sercankulcu.github.io/_fun/how-to-listen-to-space-dye-vest.md

    - life
 ---

-Some songs can be played.

-Others have to be listened to in a particular way.

-For me, *Space-Dye Vest* has always belonged to the second group.
+Some songs can survive almost any kind of listening.
+You can leave them in the background while answering email, cleaning the room, browsing the web, or talking to somebody.

+*Space-Dye Vest* has never been that kind of song for me.

 Years ago, I wrote that every food has a way it should be eaten, and this song has a way it should be heard.

-I still like that idea.

-There are songs you can leave in the background.

-You can answer email.

-You can browse the web.

-You can clean the room.

-You can talk to somebody.

-The music continues without demanding much from you.

-*Space-Dye Vest* does not work like that for me.

-It asks for attention.

-More specifically, it creates one particular reflex.
+I still think that is true, although “way” may be the wrong word.
+Ritual is probably closer.

 There is a point in the song where I always want to turn the volume up.

-It happens somewhere between the moment the voice says that it will never be open again and the later moment where smiling and pretending enter the picture.

-I know the transition is coming.

-I have heard the song before.

-Many times.

-That does not matter.

-My hand still wants to reach for the volume control.
+I know it is coming.
+I have heard the track many times.
+None of that matters.
+When the transition approaches, my hand still moves toward the volume control.

 A little louder.

-Then a little louder.
+Then louder again.

-The strange part comes when the volume is already at maximum.

-There is nowhere left to go.

-The music reaches the same point.
+The strange moment comes when the volume is already at maximum.
+The body expects the ritual, but the control has nowhere left to go.
+The music reaches the same point, the reflex arrives on schedule, and the feeling has no mechanical outlet.

-The body expects the ritual.

-The hand wants to increase the volume.

-It cannot.

-And somehow the feeling has nowhere to escape.

-It sits in the stomach.
+It stays in the stomach.

-That was how I described it years ago.

-I cannot think of a much better description now.

-Music has a physical side that is difficult to explain.

-We often talk about songs as if they were information.

-Lyrics.

-Melody.

-Harmony.

-Tempo.

-Instruments.

-Production.

-All of those things can be analyzed.

-But sometimes the important part is what the body does.
+That may sound like an odd way to describe music, but some listening experiences are physical before they are intellectual.
+We can analyze lyrics, harmony, melody, tempo, instrumentation, and production.
+All of that is real.
+But there is also the part where the body knows a song before the mind explains it.

 You lean forward.

-You close your eyes.

-You stop whatever you were doing.

-You turn the volume up.

-A certain drum hit makes you move your head.

-A guitar enters and your breathing changes.

-A familiar line arrives and you already know what the next ten seconds are going to feel like.
+You stop what you were doing.
+Your breathing changes slightly.
+A familiar line arrives and you already know what the next ten seconds will feel like.

-That is not analysis.

-It is memory turning into reflex.

-After enough listens, a song stops being only a recording.
+After enough listens, a recording becomes partly a collection of expectations.

-You develop a relationship with it.

-You know where it is going.

-You know which part you are waiting for.

-You know when not to interrupt it.

-You know when somebody talking over it would be annoying.

-You know when the volume is wrong.

-This is why listening to music with another person can be unexpectedly revealing.

-Two people may like the same song and still listen to it differently.

-One person wants to talk during the quiet section.

-The other considers that a crime.

-One person skips the intro.

-The other believes the intro is the whole point.

-One person plays the song from a phone speaker.

-The other immediately begins looking for better speakers.
+This is why two people can love the same song and still disagree completely about how it should be heard.
+One talks through the quiet section.
+The other considers this unacceptable.
+One skips the intro.
+The other thinks the intro is the reason the rest works.
+One plays it from a phone speaker.
+The other immediately starts looking for better speakers.

 We do not only have favorite songs.

-We have favorite ways of hearing them.
+We develop favorite ways of hearing them.

-That was especially true before music became something constantly available everywhere.

-A song could be attached to a particular computer.

-A particular pair of speakers.

-A particular room.

-A particular hour of the night.

-You did not necessarily hear it ten times a day through algorithmic playlists.
+That was even more noticeable when music was less frictionless than it is now.
+A song could belong to a particular computer, a pair of speakers, a room, or a certain hour of the night.
+You did not necessarily hear it all day because an algorithm had placed it into an endless stream.
 Sometimes you deliberately chose it.

-Opened the folder.

-Found the file.

-Double-clicked.

-Then listened.
+You opened a folder, found the file, double-clicked, and listened.

-That small amount of effort made the act feel more intentional.
+That small amount of effort made the act feel intentional.

-I remember having songs that belonged to nighttime.

-Songs for driving.

-Songs for waiting.

-Songs that were dangerous when already feeling bad.

-Songs that should not be played when waiting for a message from someone you liked.
+I remember songs that belonged to driving, songs that belonged to waiting, and songs that were probably a bad idea when I was already in a bad mood.
+There were songs one should not play while waiting for a message from someone one liked.

-*Space-Dye Vest* was definitely capable of making an ordinary bad mood much more ambitious.
+*Space-Dye Vest* was perfectly capable of making an ordinary bad mood more ambitious.

-That is part of its attraction.
+That was part of the attraction.

-Not all music is supposed to improve your mood.

-Sometimes you do not want to be rescued from a feeling.

-You want to go deeper into it.

-There is comfort in finding a song that seems willing to go there with you.
+Not all music is supposed to rescue us from a feeling.
+Sometimes we choose the opposite.
+We want to go deeper into it, not because suffering is admirable, but because there is a peculiar comfort in finding a song willing to remain there with us.

-It does not tell you that everything will be fine.

-It does not rush to cheer you up.
+It does not hurry to improve the mood.
 It stays.

-For a few minutes, that can be enough.

-There is a common question people ask about music:

-What does this song mean?

-It is a reasonable question.

-But it is not always the most interesting one.

-Another question is:

-What happened to this song after it entered your life?
+People often ask what a song means.
+It is a reasonable question, but I increasingly think there is another one that matters just as much: what happened to the song after it entered your life?

 Did it become attached to a person?
 A breakup?

-A university dorm?

-A computer?
+A dorm room?
 A city?
+A winter?
 A long drive?

-A particular winter?

 Did you use it when you needed to think?

-Did you avoid it because it brought something back too clearly?
+Did you avoid it for a period because it remembered something too accurately?

 Did you always turn the volume up at the same place?

-That is where the personal meaning begins.

-The recording is the same for everyone.

-The listening is not.
+The recording is shared.
+The listening is private.

-That may be why certain songs survive for decades.

-Not because we hear them exactly as we did the first time.

-Because every version of ourselves leaves something inside them.

-You listen at twenty.

-Then at thirty.

-Then years later.

-The song has not aged.

-You have.
+That may be why certain songs survive for decades in a person’s life.
+We do not hear them in exactly the same way each time.
+A twenty-year-old listener leaves something inside the song.
+A thirty-year-old comes back and finds both the music and the younger self waiting there.

 Some lines become less important.
 Others suddenly make sense.

-Some parts that once felt dramatic become almost embarrassing.

-Then one familiar transition arrives and your hand still moves toward the volume control.
+A part that once seemed profound may become embarrassing.
+Then a familiar transition arrives and the hand still moves toward the volume control.

 There you are.

-The old listener is still somewhere inside the new one.
+The old listener has not disappeared.
+He has simply acquired more memories.

-Maybe that is the best thing about having a ritual around a song.
+Perhaps that is what a listening ritual really gives us: a reliable way to activate a particular piece of ourselves.

-It gives memory a button.

 Press play.